-The first communication you have with new members is very important.
-It’s the first impression you’re making to your new community.
-At Mobilize, we've seen many successful communities create a standing pinned “welcome” post.
+The first communication you have with new members is essential.
+It fosters meaningful community engagement and growth, and it’s the first impression you make on your new community.
+At Mobilize, we’ve seen many successful communities create a standing pinned “welcome” post.

-Think of it as a virtual welcome booth that should accomplish the following:
+Think of your pinned welcome post as a virtual welcome booth that should accomplish the following:

 Hi all, at <community name>, we believe there’s nothing more unstoppable than when people come together.

 This group’s mission is to create a global community of diverse individuals who will support, challenge, and inspire one another by providing a platform for networking, mentorship, and career development.

 We encourage you to share your knowledge, ask questions, participate in discussions and become an integral part of this little community.
 Together we can become better community leaders and provide our members with a much better experience.

 Your group managers are [insert admin’s names].
 If you have feedback, questions, or would like to get more involved, email [insert best communication address].

 To email the global group directly use [insert email address].
 Members of this group can comment publicly & privately on posts, public comments may be emailed to the entire group at the discretion of the original sender.